 Scenarios, limitations, and known issues using groups to manage licensing in Azure Active Directory

-Use the following information and examples to gain a more advanced understanding of Azure Active Directory (Azure AD) group-based licensing.
+Use the following information and examples to gain a more advanced understanding of group-based licensing in Azure Active Directory (Azure AD), part of Microsoft Entra.

 Some Microsoft services are not available in all locations.
-Before a license can be assigned to a user, the administrator has to specify the Usage location property on the user.
+Before a license can be assigned to a user, the administrator should specify the Usage location property on the user.
 In the Azure portal, you can specify usage location in User > Profile > Settings.

 For group license assignment, any users without a usage location specified inherit the location of the directory.
 If you have users in multiple locations, make sure to reflect that correctly in your user resources before adding users to groups with licenses.